Linear models: Interpretation of point estimates

 ## F-statistic: 32.61 on 2 and 736 DF, p-value: 2.689e-14

 The marginal effect (or the “relative” effect) refers to the relative change in y when x increases by one scale unit.
+When we refer to the marginal effect, we do not take into account the value of the other predictors in the model.
 This is the slope of the regression line.
-In a linear regression with a linear effect, this slope is constant, regardless of the values of the intercept and the other predictors.
+In a linear regression with a linear effect, this slope is constant.
+It increases at the same rate regardless of the values of the intercept and the other predictors.

 Here, the slope is 0.949.